Protocol for Purifying Noisy Preparation and Measurements of Qubits

 {\it Realistic scenarios.} To quantify a purification of noisy measurements, we use the trace distance, $T(A,B) = \frac{1}{2}\| A-B \|_1$ for Hermitian operators $A$ and $B$ where $\| X \|_1 = \tr\sqrt{X^{\dagger} X}$.

 For a purified POVM element $\widetilde{N}_{k}^{(m)}$ with $m$ additional qubits, the quantification may be addressed for $\delta >0$ such that \bea T^{(m)} : = T ( \N_{i}^{(m)} , M_i ) \leq \delta~~\mathrm{for}~~i=0,1. \eea Note also that the distance above corresponds to the noise fraction, that is, $q^{(m)} = T^{(m)}$.
 Equivalently, one can find the fidelity $ F(\N_{i}^{(m)} , M_i ) =1- T^{(m)} \geq 1-\delta$ since $M_i$ to be rank $1$.
-The other parameter is the probability of success that the measurement outcomes are identical, which can be computed as $ p_s^{(m)}= \alpha^m (1-q) + (1-\alpha)^m q$, where $\alpha = f(1-q) + (1-f)q$.
+The other parameter is the probability of success that the measurement outcomes are identical, which can be computed as $ p_{succ}^{(m)}= \alpha^m (1-q) + (1-\alpha)^m q$, where $\alpha = f(1-q) + (1-f)q$.

 State-of-the-art quantum processors suffer from SPAM errors on the order of $1$-$10\%$~\cite{Acharya2025, Bravyi2024}.
 Assuming that error rates are balanced, that is, $1$-$f = q \approx 5\%$, we find that an error rate is suppressed up to $10^{-3}$, i.e., $1$- $f^{(n)} = q^{(n)} < 10^{-3}$ for $n \geq 2$.
-The probability that three measurements are identical, that is, $n=2$, is $0.7785$.
+The probability that three measurements are identical, that is, $n=2$, is $0.7785$, see Table \ref{tab:1}.
 Therefore, the protocol with a few ancillary qubits is immediately efficient and cost-effective.
-More instances of the resource requirements of the purification protocol are presented in the Supplemental Material.
+More instances of the resource requirements of the purification protocol are presented in Appendix \ref{app:c}.

+We note that the balanced error rates are assumed for the purpose of demonstrating the purification of noisy resources.
+We recall that the convergence in the purification is shown for general values of $f$ and $q$ in the propositions above.
+More instances when the parameters are not balanced, i.e., $1-f\neq q$, are demonstrated in Appendix \ref{app:d}.

 {\it Experimental feasibility.} To demonstrate the feasibility of the proposed protocol, we present a blueprint tailored to state-of-the-art superconducting quantum processors that is resource-efficient and readily implementable.
 Superconducting qubits are among the leading platforms for the realization of scalable quantum information processors~\cite{annurev:/content/journals/10.1146/annurev-conmatphys-031119-050605, Acharya2025, Bravyi2024}.
 Despite advances in superconducting qubit architectures, the fidelity of qubit-state preparation is often constrained by residual excitations, ground-state heating, and imperfect gate operations.
 More importantly, readout errors remain a significant challenge.
 These errors---caused by residual coupling, crosstalk, or limited signal-to-noise ratios---can misidentify the state of a qubit during measurement~\cite{PhysRevApplied.17.014024}.